IcosagonZ/IcosagonZ/README.md

 ## ⚡ About Me

 I'm a passionate student who loves diving into both code and art.
 I love doing complex projects, learning by myself from documentations and trying out new libraries.
-- 🔭 I’m currently working on app and game development
+- 🔭 I’m currently working on app development
 - 🌱 I’m currently learning app development

 ## Projects